-b) that WG-WSIS has proven itself a successful mechanism for facilitating the input of Member States related to ITU’s role in the implementation of the WSIS outcomes as called for by the Plenipotentiary Conference in 2014;
+b) that CWG-WSIS&SDG has proven itself a successful mechanism for facilitating the input of Member States related to ITU’s role in the implementation of the WSIS outcomes as called for by the Plenipotentiary Conference in 2014;

-c) that WG-WSIS recommends that the Council consider the possibility of identifying extrabudgetary resources, in addition to regular budgetary resources allocated to the ITU Strategic Plan, in relation to the implementation of the WSIS outcomes;
+c) that CWG-WSIS&SDG recommends that the Council consider the possibility of identifying extrabudgetary resources, in addition to regular budgetary resources allocated to the ITU Strategic Plan, in relation to the implementation of the WSIS outcomes;

-d) that PP-14 adopted Resolution 140 (Rev. Busan, 2014) on ITU’s role in implementing the outcomes of the WSIS and in the overall review by UNGA of their implementation, emphasizing the core competences of ITU in the field of ICTs, namely assistance in bridging the digital divide, international and regional cooperation, radio spectrum management, standards development and the dissemination of information, as crucially important for building the information society;
+d) that Resolution 140 (Rev. Dubai, 2018) emphasizes the core competences of ITU in the field of ICTs, namely assistance in bridging the digital divide, international and regional cooperation, radio spectrum management, standards development and the dissemination of information, as crucially important for building the information society;

-e) that Resolution 140 (Rev. Busan, 2014) resolves that ITU should submit a progress report on the implementation of the WSIS outcomes concerning ITU to the in 2018 and requests the Council to maintain the Working Group in order to:
+e) that Resolution 140 (Rev. Dubai, 2018) resolves that ITU should submit a progress report concerning its implementation of the WSIS outcomes and the 2030 Agenda for Sustainable Development, noting the contribution of telecommunications/ICTs to the digital economy to the plenipotentiary conference in 2022 and requests the Council to maintain the Working Group in order to

-i) facilitate membership input and guidance on the ITU implementation of relevant WSIS outcomes and
+facilitate membership input and guidance on the ITU implementation of relevant WSIS outcomes and help achieve the SDGs;

-ii) elaborate, in collaboration with other Council Working Groups, proposals to the Council that may be necessary for adapting ITU to its role in building the information society, with the assistance of the WSIS Task Force, these proposals possibly including amendments to the Constitution and the Convention

-and requests the Council:
+requests the Council:

-i) to oversee, consider and discuss as appropriate, ITU’s implementation of the WSIS outcomes and related ITU activities, and, within the financial limits set by the Plenipotentiary Conference, to make resources available as appropriate, andii) encourage the participation of the ITU membership and other relevant stakeholders in ITU’s activities that support WSIS implementation, as appropriate;
+i) to oversee, consider and discuss as appropriate, ITU’s implementation of the WSIS outcomes and achievement of the SDGs and related ITU activities, and, within the financial limits set by the Plenipotentiary Conference, to make resources available as appropriate, and

+ii) to oversee ITU's adaptation to the information society, in line with resolves 5 "that ITU should continue its work on implementation of the WSIS outcomes and realization of the WSIS vision beyond 2015, carrying out those activities that come within its mandate and participating, together with other stakeholders, as appropriate";

+iii) to prepare and submit to the UNGA High-Level Political Forum 2019 the report on the ITU contribution to implementation of the 2030 Agenda for Sustainable Development in 2015-2019;

+iv) to review and improve, through CWG-WSIS&SDG:

+– the ITU activities related to the implementation of the WSIS outcomes and achievement of the SDGs;

+– the WSIS Prizes rules and guidelines to facilitate the participation of all stakeholders, using the six official languages of the Union, to make them more effective and simpler and serve the interest of all stakeholders;

+– promotion of the winners of WSIS Prizes throughout the UN activities related to WSIS and the SDGs,

+and invites ITU members:

+to participate actively in implementing the WSIS outcomes and achieving the SDGs, contribute to the WSIS Forum and WSIS Stocktaking database maintained by ITU and the WSIS Prizes, and participate actively in the activities of CWG-WSIS&SDG and in ITU's further adaptation in order to build an inclusive information society and achieve the SDGs;

-f) that Resolution 102 (Rev. Busan, 2014) in its considering, recognizing and emphasizing parts refers to the relevant WSIS outcomes in paragraphs 29-82 of the Tunis Agenda concerning Internet governance and resolves to explore ways and means for greater collaboration and coordination between ITU and relevant organizations1 involved in the development of IP-based networks and the future Internet, through cooperation agreements, as appropriate, in order to increase the role of ITU in Internet governance so as to ensure maximum benefits to the global community,
+f) that Resolution 102 (Rev. Dubai, 2018) in its considering, recognizing and emphasizing parts refers to the relevant WSIS outcomes in paragraphs 29-82 of the Tunis Agenda concerning Internet governance and resolves to explore ways and means for greater reciprocal collaboration and coordination between ITU and relevant organizations1 involved in the development of IP-based networks and the future Internet, through cooperation agreements, as appropriate, in order to increase the role of ITU in Internet governance so as to ensure maximum benefits to the global community and promote affordable international connectivity,

 recognizing

-a) ITU's commitment to the implementation of the goals and objectives of WSIS under its responsibility, as one of the most important goals for the Union;
+a) ITU's commitment to the implementation of the WSIS outcomes and achievement of the SDGs under its responsibility, as one of the most important goals for the Union;